vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

+<ins>Observing and Filtering by ICMP Traffic Only</ins>:

 - Type in: `icmp` into the Wireshark Filter Bar

 - Press: `Enter`

-- <ins>Notice that nothing shows up, since all the traffic is being filtered by ICMP</ins>.

-  - Remember that ICMP is the abbreviation for 'Internet Control Messaging Protocol'.

-  - Essentially, this is the protocol PING uses to test connection between different hosts on the internet/network.
+<ins>Notice that no traffic appears because only ICMP packets are displayed</ins>.

-  - In order to ping VM2 you will need its' Private IP Address.
-So now, this leads you to your next action within this step, which is to retrieve the Private IP Address from the Linux [Ubuntu] Virtual Machine (VM2) and attempt to ping VM2 from within the Windows 10 virtual Machine (VM1).
+To ping VM2, you need its private IP address.
+So we'll go back to our azure portal and retrieve the private IP from the Linux (Ubuntu) VM2, then ping it from the Windows 10 VM1.

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/4d18d8f0-f9fe-403e-bae1-71815cbfeff8"><br>